 See "Suggested Resolution for Wall Peels' below

 For all print types, we recommend you convert the ICC color profile to either the ICC Adobe RGB (1998) or sRGB color profile, and embed the profile in the image.
 If no color profiles are attached, our system will automatically print the files as sRGB.
-We will update this article with our recommended profiles for Fine Art prints.

 Images should be provided at their native maximum size; we recommend that you not do the resizing yourself, rather let our print partner make any necessary adjustments.